 Pediatricians look forward to welcoming a new baby nearly as much as parents do.
-Dr. Meenu Jindal at Comprehensive Pediatric Care in Dallas and Mesquite, Texas, treasures newborn patients.
+Dr. Meenu Jindal at Comprehensive Pediatric Care in Dallas, Sunnyvale, and Mesquite, Texas, treasures newborn patients.
 Newborn care begins at the hospital shortly after delivery and continues through regularly scheduled newborn visits.
 If you already have a child under their care, give us a call when you know you’re expecting a new arrival.
 If you’re searching for a pediatrician, please contact us or book an appointment online to come in and meet the team.

 Expecting parents need to have a pediatrician on board before their due date.
 However, they may contact Comprehensive Pediatric Care any time, then keep Dr. Jindal up to date with the baby’s health and progress throughout the pregnancy.
 If you’re new to the practice, you’re welcome to schedule a time to visit the office and meet with the doctor.